Table of Contents

 Figure out your budget

 Cloud accounting software offers a more predictable pricing model which enables businesses to control their budgets better.
-The pricing plans that organisations will typically encounter when purchasing cloud accounting software are annual/ monthly subscription (users are charged a flat rate periodically) and freemium (users are charged for using features outside of the original agreed package).
+The pricing plans that organisations will typically encounter when purchasing cloud accounting software are annual/ monthly subscriptions (users are charged a flat rate periodically) and freemium (users are charged for using features outside of the original agreed package).

 Research about each vendor